'We are grateful for his life': Thousands gather to honor Sen. McCain at Arizona Capitol

 In the rotunda, Sen. John McCain will lie in state, guarded by DPS troopers atop the Arizona state seal, for 24 hours.
 He's only the third person to get such an honor in the state of Arizona in the past 40 years.

 Thousands of people from across the country lined up to pay their respects to the late senator in Wednesday's 105-degree heat.
-According to the Phoenix Fire Department, six people have been treated for heat-related issues, but none were transported.
+According to the Phoenix Fire Department, 14 people have been treated for heat-related issues, but none were transported.
+As of 4 p.m., there are about 1,500 people in line.

+After 8 p.m., mourners began waiting in a separate line to shake the hands of Sen. McCain's children, who thanked those still at the capitol waiting to pay their respects.

 PHOTOS: Sen. John McCain's lie in state ceremony at Arizona State Capitol